miaohua1982/simple_fasterrcnn_pytorch/README.md

 # simple_fasterrcnn_pytorch
-This is a simplest implementation of fasterrcnn by pytorch when I learn the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](https://arxiv.org/abs/1506.01497)
+This is a simplest implementation of fasterrcnn by pytorch when I learn the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](https://arxiv.org/abs/1506.01497).
 I give the key operation iou/nms/roi_pool in details by python and c++ , not just calling the torchvision library, so you are able to see the implementation of details.
-By the way, you can compare the different implementation between mine and torchvision.opt.I use The PASCAL Visual Object Classes(VOC2007) to train & test the model, the highest score is almost 0.695.
+By the way, you can compare the different implementation between mine and torchvision.opt library.
+I use The PASCAL Visual Object Classes(VOC2007) to train & test the model, the highest score is almost 0.695.

 ## Table of Contents